-Canfor's gift and entertainment policy is applicable to all Personnel.
-All Personnel should familiarize themselves with this policy and with the special rules applying to gift or entertainment exchanges with foreign officials in Canfor's "Foreign Anti-Corruption Compliance Policy" and also refers to the "Improper Payments and Corrupt Practices" Section below.
+Canfor's gift and entertainment policy is applicable to all Canfor Personnel.
+All Canfor Personnel should familiarize themselves with this policy and with the special rules applying to gift or entertainment exchanges with foreign officials in Canfor's "Foreign Anti-Corruption Compliance Policy" (see "Improper Payments and Corrupt Practices" below)

 Improper

-Payments_and
+Payments and

 Corrupt

 Practices:

-It is strictly prohibited for Canfor or any Personnel to make payments or to confer any other benefit on a government or public official in any country in order to obtain a business advantage.
-Such conduct is a criminal offence in Canada, the United States and many other countries where Canfor carries on business, and can give rise to severe legal penalties for Canfor and/or the Personnel.
+It is strictly prohibited for Canfor or any Canfor Personnel to make payments or to confer any other benefit on a government or public official in any country in order to obtain a business advantage.
+Such conduct is a criminal offence in Canada, the United States, Sweden and many other countries where Canfor carries on business, and can give rise to severe legal penalties for Canfor and/or Canfor Personnel.

-Canfor strictly prohibits it and its Personnel from engaging in or tolerating bribery or any other form of corruption.
-More specifically, it is strictly prohibited for Canfor or any Personnel to give or offer a government or public official or candidate for public office anything of value or a gift, loan, reward, advantage, interest or_benefit of any kind:
+Canfor strictly prohibits engaging in or tolerating bribery or any other form of corruption.
+More specifically, it is strictly prohibited for Canfor or any Canfor Personnel to give or offer a government or public official or candidate for public office anything of value or a gift, loan, reward, advantage or a benefit of any kind:

-- in exchange for an act or omission by the official in connection with the performance of the official's duties or functions; or - to induce the official to use his or her position to influence any acts or decisions of the domestic or foreign government body for which the official performs duties or functions.
+- o in exchange for an act or omission by the official in connection with the performance of the official's duties or functions; or - o to induce the official to use his or her position to influence any acts or decisions of the domestic or foreign government body for which the official performs duties or functions.

-It is also strictly prohibited for Canfor or any Personnel to condone any such giving or offering by another person who may be viewed as representing Canfor, for example, a business representative or agent, or a joint venture or other business partner.
+It is also strictly prohibited for Canfor or any Canfor Personnel to condone any such giving or offering by another person who may be viewed as representing Canfor (i.e. a business representative or agent, or a joint venture or other business partner).

-If an attempt is made by a government or public official (or by another person on behalf of such official) to solicit or extort a benefit or interest of any kind, it must not be complied with and should immediately be reported in full detail to the Senior Legal Officer.
+If an attempt is made by a public official (or by another person on behalf of a government or public official) to solicit or extort a benefit of any kind, it must not be complied with and should immediately be reported in full detail to the relevant Senior Vice President Corporate Development and Legal Affairs.